NaturalIntelligence/nimn-spec/SPEC.md

 An object (collection of zero or more name/value pairs) serialized in Nimn format doesn't contain keys.
 Hence the order of values is important.
 Information of keys, called schema or the structure of object, can be maintained separately and it is required at the time of deserialization.
 Any change in order or type of keys may result error or invalid application object.

-Any key presents in object but not in schema (definition of object) will be ignored at the time of serialization.
-Any key presents in schema but not in object will be marked by missing character.
-Check [bundary characters](https://github.com/nimndata/spec/blob/master/SPEC.md#bundary-characters) for more detail.

-Serialization is conversion from application object into Nimn data format.
-Data in serialized format or nimn format is separated by boundary of fixed value characters.

-Deserialization is conversion from Nimn data format into application object.

 Example:

 **Application Object**